jacob-mf/routing-wmn/README.md

 You can import the project to your workspace and run it as usual by git or download zip and unzip in directory to import to OMNeT++ workspace.
 Be aware to adjust your package settings that depends on which directory the project is placed in.

-WMN-routing (Wireless Mesh Networks routing) is a project about different routing protocols to apply on wireless mesh networks, to KliKle (2 nodes) WmnStatic and  Wmn-base (9-415 nodes possible) capable to selected from init file 'omnetpp.ini' included in configurations 'Base' , 'Static' and 'KliKle'.
+WMN-routing (Wireless Mesh Networks routing) is a project about different routing protocols to apply on wireless mesh networks, to KliKle (2 nodes) WmnStatic, WmnStats and  Wmn-base (9-415 nodes possible) capable to selected from init file 'omnetpp.ini' included in configurations 'Base' , 'Static', 'Stats' and 'KliKle'.
+KliKle (2 nodes network) is the simplest scenario.
+WmnStatic is used for static simulation.
+WmnStats is suitable for graphs in the inner Omnet analisys tool and  Wmn-base (9-415 nodes possible) is the basic, core scenario.

 Most important files are 'AntNet.cc' y 'AntNetAP.cc' , there are very  similar, describe routing protocols for normal terminal or access point (mesh node) respectively.
 Also in 'omnetpp.ini' file, the routing protocol and other important parameters are selected, 'sort' parameter specifies routing protocol as: 1: static, 2: AntWMNet , 3: Cpant and 4: AODV